FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/userAccounts/t_st_create_user_account.md

       <tr>
          <td><strong>Routing Mode</strong>
 <p><em>drop-down list</em></p>         </td>
-         <td>This field controls how <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> behaves when it is the intermediate partner in a PeSIT transfer directed to this account and the transfer cannot be completed because no transfer site matches the routing destination and the account has no PeSIT default site.
+         <td>This field controls how {{< SecureTransport/componentshortname  >}} behaves when it is the intermediate partner in a PeSIT transfer directed to this account and the transfer cannot be completed because no transfer site matches the routing destination and the account has no PeSIT default site.
 <ul>
 <li><strong>Reject</strong> (default) – A PeSIT transfer that cannot be routed is rejected before it starts.</li>
 <li><strong>Accept</strong> – A PeSIT transfer that cannot be routed is performed and the file is retained locally.</li>